wolberlab/OpenMMDL/docs/tutorial_pdb_path.rst

    :figwidth: 725px
    :align: center

-We select the PDB File Option and press continue.
+Here We select the PDB File Option and press continue.

-This leads us to
+This leads us to the next page, where we can see the selection of the PDB and SDF File of the protein and ligand respectively.

 .. figure:: /_static/images/tutorials/PDB_Path/Selectfiles1.png
    :figwidth: 725px
    :align: center

-sus2
+Go to the PDB File Browse button and select 5wyz.pdb in the folder.
+Afterwards go to the SDF File Browse button and select the 5VF.sdf file in the folder.

+The page should look like the page below.

 .. figure:: /_static/images/tutorials/PDB_Path/Selectfiles2.png